If you can't decide between red and brown hair, mahogany is certainly the way to go.

 Accentuate a long bob with both red and brown highlights.
 The final result will be a mahogany masterpiece.

 A reddish balayage combined with a little sunlight is the perfect shade for brunettes who want just a bit of subtle color.

 We love the look of an ombré with natural roots.
 If your natural hair color is black (or close to it), freshen up your locks with a pop of deep plum.
 (How amazing is this face-framing cut, too?)

 Dress up a soft bob with an equally soft hair color.
 We love the light mahogany hint and gorgeous layers happening here.
 (And find our best hairsprays for touchable hair, here.)

 With curls this perfect, you can pretty much pull off anything.
 But we're obsessed with the slight mahogany tint here—bold enough to add major dimension, but subtle enough to blend right in with your natural hair color.

-If you're already relatively low-maintenance with your hair—aka, you towel-dry your tresses and run out the door—an easy-to-care-for mahogany color will add some excitement while fitting into your routine (or lack thereof).
+If you're already relatively low-maintenance with your hair—AKA, you towel-dry and run out the door—an easy-to-care-for mahogany color will add some excitement while fitting into your routine (or lack thereof).